neverRare/butter/README.md

 **Note:** Being an experimental language, these are all subject to change

 - Concise: The language constructs should be simple and have a feel of scripting language.
-- Explicit: There should be little-to-no vagueness syntax-wise nor semantic-wise.
+- Explicit: There should be little-to-no ambiguity syntax-wise nor semantic-wise.
 - High-level: Low-level concepts that are hard to understand should be abstracted.
 - Efficient: The added runtime code for compiled programs should be minimal both in size and runtime impact.
-- Correct: Detectable errors should be caught on compile-time.
+- Safe: Detectable errors should be caught on compile-time.

 I also to want to experiment with novel features deemed necessary for these goals such refinement types.